miss-quynh/RAK/README.md

 **Donors**

-- regular donor accounts are created via sign-up.
+- can create accounts.
-- have account authentication
+- have account authentication.
+- can follow organisations.
-- have a public list of projects
+- have a public list of projects.
 - can filter projects by radius, donation type, events, and categories.
-- donors can follow organisations.

 **Organizations**

-- verified organisations can create account and build a profile
+- verified organisations can create an account and build a profile.
 - profiles include branding elements, projects, and mission statement.
-- rganisations can create projects.
+- organizations can create projects.
-- rganisations  can create events i.e. Napa Fire
+- organizations can create events i.e. Napa Fire.
-- rganisations can add/update/delete entries
+- organisations can add/update/delete entries.
-- each project has some reviews written only by trusted reviewers
-- rganization accounts are verified via their EIN using the Guidestar API
+- organization accounts are verified via their EIN using the Guidestar API.

 **Stretch goals:**

-- Sign-in with Facebook/Google
+- Sign-in with Facebook/Google.
-- Secure payment (Stripe, Square, Paypal)
+- Secure payment (Stripe, Square, Paypal).

 **Contributors:**